isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Institution of Engineers, Singapore Student Chapter.md

 <p>The Institution of Engineers, Singapore (IES) is the premier engineering
 institution in Singapore and is often called upon by the Government to provide feedback on professional engineering matters.
-As one of its 12 student chapters in Singapore, IES-TP Student Chapter’s objectives are:
+As one of its 12 student chapters in Singapore, the IES-TP Student Chapter’s objectives
+are:
 <br>
 </p>
 <ul data-tight="true" class="tight">